Peakboard/peakboard.github.io/content/_scripting/en-using-properties.md

 ![image_1](/assets/images/scripting/properties/Properties_02.png)

-Within the script, the Box properties are defined with
+Within the script, the Peakboard Box properties are defined with

 `runtime.properties.<MyBoxProperty>`